yunruse/pxdlib/docs/api/Layer.md

 - `parent`, which is the `pxd` if the layer is a top-level layer, or the layer to which it belongs.
 If changed, the layer moves to the top of wherever it is placed.
 - `mask`, the layer mask (if any) applied to the layer.
 This cannot be manually set yet as layers cannot be removed, though I suppose fiddling with `parent` and `is_mask` might work somewhat.

+Layers have the methods:

+- `delete()`, which deletes the layer and its children.
+Note that no attributes can be read or written after this is done.

 Layers also have the following shared attributes, all of which can be set:

 - `name`, the layer's given visible name.